Compensation for Facial Injuries From a Minnesota Crash

 This article discusses the facial injuries most common in motor vehicle crashes and when victims may be eligible to recover compensation for medical costs, including plastic surgery, lost wages and other damages.

 Do you have facial fractures or other serious injuries from a car crash?
 If so, our experienced car crash attorneys in Minneapolis are prepared to help.
-Do not hesitate to contact us at TSR Injury Law to discuss your situation and learn about your potential legal options.
+Do not hesitate to contact us at TSR Injury Law to discuss your situation and learn about your legal options.

 Your initial consultation is FREE.
 Call: (612) TSR-TIME today.